Deck your halls and send out that Zoom link – there’s no need to hold back on the festive fun!

 Think about what’s most important to you over the holiday season and come up with some ways that you can still incorporate your favourite traditions in spite of the limitations.
 Always decorate the tree as a family?
 FaceTime your parents and spend a cosy evening at home putting up Christmas decorations – you could even make a timed competition out of it!
-If you’re used to making reservations at your favourite restaurant, call up and check if they’re offering any takeaway options this year.
-We’re all prepared for this Christmas to be anything but ordinary, so use the opportunity to really pinpoint those meaningful moments and be open to making new memories.
+Use the opportunity to really pinpoint those meaningful moments and be open to making new memories.

 Shop Early And Shop Local